Millions of people have had COVID-19 in the United States. The worldwide figure of cases is above the 400 million mark.

 “Each person has been affected differently from COVID, from weakness to cognitive declines to swallowing deficits,” says Chelshia Davenport, therapy and rehabilitation supervisor at Good Samaritan Society – Fairfield Glade in Crossville, Tennessee.

-The Good Samaritan Society is developing an outpatient rehabilitation therapy program to help any patient post-COVID-19.
+The Good Samaritan Society has developed an outpatient rehabilitation therapy program to help any patient post-COVID-19.

 The idea came to Toni Hobbs while she was quarantining following a positive COVID-19 test.
 The therapy and rehabilitation supervisor at Good Samaritan Society – Hot Springs Village in Arkansas felt a calling to do something.

-Then the team created the COVID Recovery Program.
+The team created Post-Pandemic Rehabilitative Services.
 It aims to bring back a high quality of life to people struggling through a comprehensive therapy plan.

 Hobbs says the program is “for patients who are no longer infected with COVID but they’re still having ongoing side effects.”